What's is Surge?

-After Surge Radio's micropower radio era, Surge was split into 4 separate internet streams: Surge Radio - offering primarily Hard Rock; Brutal Surge - offering Death Metal, Black Metal, and Grindcore; Extreme Surge - offering Metalcore, Groove Metal, and Thrash Metal; and The Pulse (named as a homage to KENU-Pulse 1330 in Washington) - offering Dance Hits and Underground EDM.
+After Surge Radio's micropower radio era, Surge split into 4 separate internet streams: Surge Radio - offering primarily Hard Rock, Punk Rock, and non-music programs; Brutal Surge - offering Death Metal, Black Metal, and Grindcore; Extreme Surge - offering Metalcore, Groove Metal, and Thrash Metal; and The Pulse (named as a homage to late KENU-Pulse 1330 in Washington) - offering Dance Hits and Underground EDM.
 All of Surge's channels signed off on May 7, 2007 as a result of a proposed royalty rate hike.
 The Pulse, however, continued streaming, but was later rebranded as "Rave HD, The High Desert's Dance Authority."
 Rave HD signed off in February 2009.

 In October 2014, Surge Media, LLC was formed in the state of North Carolina.
 On November 15, 2014 Surge made its third appearance, this time in Duplin County, North Carolina on WEGG 710 AM serving "From The Capital To The Coast!" and W263BE 100.5 FM serving Duplin, Pender, and Sampson counties.
 The station was branded as "Surge 100".
 Michael Oaks (owner of Energy98.fm, former PD of KNRJ-Energy 92.7 & 101.1 in Phoenix, AZ and former APD/MD of KVBE-Vibe 94.5 in Las Vegas) was at the helm as Music Director and Assistant Program Director from November 2014 to August 2016.
 Surge 100 offered a Dance-heavy Rhythmic Hot Adult Contemporary music format, and was infamously known for its remixes.
 In addition, Surge 100 offered North Carolina News Network, Southern Farm Network, AccuWeather Reports, Local High School Football, Wallace Chamber of Commerce Talk Show, Community News & Information, and Sunday Gospel programming.